wazuh/wazuh-documentation/source/installation-guide/other-installation-options/wazuh-from-sources/wazuh-server/wazuh_server_sources_oracle.rst

 Next steps
 ----------

-Once you have installed the manager, API and Filebeat (only needed for distributed architectures), you are ready to install :ref:`Elastic Stack <installation_elastic>`.
+Once you have installed the manager, API and Filebeat (only needed for multitier server), you are ready to install :ref:`Elastic Stack <installation_elastic>`.